mpolden/jarvis2/docs/WIDGETS.md

 flybussen
 ---------
-Displays the next [Flybussen](https://www.flybussen.no) departures from a configured bus stop.
+Displays the next [Flybussen](https://www.flybussen.no) departures from the configured bus stop.

 ```python